The Science Behind BestWorld

 Open-minded Thinking and Gaining Knowledge

-“In three studies, participants made estimates and predictions of uncertain quantities, with varying levels of control over the amount of information they could collect before estimating.
-Only AOT [open-minded thinking] predicted performance.
-This relationship was mediated by information acquisition: AOT predicted the tendency to collect information, and information acquisition predicted performance.”
+“In three studies, participants made estimates and predictions of uncertain quantities...
+AOT predicted the tendency to collect information, and information acquisition predicted performance.”

 Learn More